 About a year ago my husband and I went to San Francisco for a few days.

 We ate at a restaurant and had a delicious chicken dish.
-As soon as I got home I started making this dish.
+It was a Burmese restaurant as soon as I got home I started making this dish.

 I’ve made it at least a dozen times now and well, I don’t see me tiring of it anytime soon.I’ve been trying to replicate ever since.